TLiu2014/slack-docmap/submission.md

   (branch `rts-api`, verified on a personal workspace); the shipping `main` branch is the classic-API fallback so the demo runs in any sandbox judges throw at it.
+- **Deployed on GCP's always-free tier.** One `e2-micro` VM, one Docker Compose file, one command to redeploy after a code change — all within the free tier so hosting costs $0 for the demo window.

 ## What we learned